open/close all folders

 - Ugly Guy, Hot Wife: And he should thank his wife for giving their son her looks.

 - Badass Grandpa: He's technically older than Leo, but he still dresses like a teenage rockstar.
+And is actually one given his relation to Sakura.

 - Cool Shades